 If you’re looking for some other ways to help you save in Rome, consider applying for a great travel credit card.
 These cards will help you build points you can use to save on flights and hotel rooms.
 And when you save on the big costs, you have more money to spend while in Rome.

 My favorite travel card of all is the Chase Sapphire Preferred® Card.
 This card is currently offering a 50,000 point bonus when you spend $4,000 in the first 3 months.
 Redeem your points for $500 in gift cards or $625 in travel through the Chase portal.
 The points also transfer to 11 different loyalty programs at a 1:1 ratio.
 Some programs include United Airlines, British Airways, Hyatt, Marriott, IHG, and more.
 The card does have an annual fee of $95, but it is waived for the first year.
-Read our full review.

 Don’t want to mess with points and miles?
 Try the Discover it® Miles Card.
 This card offers an unlimited 1.5X miles on all purchases.
 Even better, Discover doubles your miles after your first year.
 So, you’re essentially earning a 3% travel credit on everything you purchase during year one.
 When you’re ready to go, simply pay for your hotel or airline fees on your Discover it® Miles Card, then redeem your miles as a statement credit.
 There are no blackouts, airline restrictions, or annual fees, so you can redeem your miles at any time.
-For more info, read our full review or get yours now!

 Roma Pass Review: The Verdict

-If you just want to see the sites in Rome, the Roma Pass is great.
+If you only want to see the sites in Rome, the Roma Pass is great.
 But, if you want to visit Vatican City while you’re there, I’d definitely go with the OMNIA Vatican and Rome Card instead.

 The OMNIA Vatican and Rome Card gives you access to everything on the Roma Pass plus some.
 In fact, the Roma Pass is part of the package.
-You also get the OMNIA Card, which allows you to enter the great Vatican attractions as well.
+You also get the OMNIA Card, which allows you to enter the Vatican attractions as well.
 Better yet, you get Fast Pass Entry to all the most popular places.
 So, why get just the Roma Pass when you can have it all with the OMNIA Vatican and Rome Card?

 We hope you’ve enjoyed our Roma Pass review!
 Have a wonderful trip to Rome, and please let us know if you have any questions.
 Happy traveling!